 “Never go into strange places on a falling tide without a pilot.” ——Thomas Gibson Bowels

-A Pilot’s required presence on the bridge implies local waters present elevated risk to shipping.
+A professional Pilots’ required presence implies local waters present elevated risk to shipping.
 Wrangell Narrows should be considered extreme risk to both the novice mariner and the seasoned Pilot.
-Transits on vessels of significant size or worth are not advised in Wrangell Narrows without a Pilot because at any time and in any condition, risk is elevated to some degree.
+Transits on vessels of significant size or worth are not advised in Wrangell Narrows without a Pilot.
+At any time and in any condition, risk is elevated to some degree.
 Transits are completely local knowledge based.

 Wrangell Narrows: a convoluted stretch of hazards to navigation strewn about a 22-mile waterway connecting the southeast side of Frederick Sound to Sumner Strait in the middle of Southeast Alaska.
 The intricacies in this body of water are countless.
 The recorded incidents on this waterway have occurred at a rate nearly 1 every 1/4 mile.
 Experience is by far the greatest risk reducer and no amount of man-made improvement can replace the experienced mariner.

 —————————————————————————————————- For 22-miles, Wrangell Narrows brings the Pilot to trial as he balances the radius of turning circles against the counter-forces of nature.
 A casual approach to conning a tonnage vessel through Wrangell Narrows is not even a consideration.
 That view of the waterway rightfully meets a wall of resistance with the Alaska Marine Highway Masters.
 Conning a vessel in Wrangell Narrows is risking lives, the ship, and one or more licenses.